 This area of Roadside Peek is dedicated to retail establishments we've all frequented through the years.
 In this section, we will see both stores that have been around for years (and still are around) and those that have gone away for good.
 Some are now gone because of a merger.
 Others simply just couldn't cut it in these times.
-As you check out these pics, you may remember some of the old familiar scents and displays of these stores, especially during the holidays.
+As you check out these photos, you may remember some of the old familiar scents and displays of these stores, especially during the holidays.
 This section is centered around Southern California icons that have disappeared.
 Some of these names still appear in other portions of the U.S.

 The Broadway (Closed)